The Employers’ Guide to Earned Wage Access and Why It’s Important

 8. How much is the per-transaction fee for on-demand payments?

 Just like ATMs, per-transaction fees for on-demand payments vary.
-Business owners should inquire about this part of their agreements before enrolling to ensure their employees have the most current information.
+HR professionals should inquire about this part of the agreement before enrolling the business to ensure employees have the most current information.

-9. How do EWA services integrate with my payroll provider?
+9. How do EWA services integrate with payroll providers?

 First, you must find an EWA service that’s compatible—it’s typically an app that integrates with your HR or payroll platform.
 If your desired EWA service doesn’t work with your payroll provider, it may still be possible to partner with them directly.